Forty Years of On The Road 1957-1997

 Viking reports that On the Road has sold over 3 million copies, and is selling over 60,000 copies a year.
 It was translated into over 25 languages.
 And it shows no sign of slowing down.

 Update: It is now 50 years since the original publication of On The Road.
 The book is on the New York Times list of 100 Notable Books.
+It is also about to be made into a movie (click here)

 The scroll is on a nationwide tour after being sold at auction on May 22, 2001 to Jim Irsay for $2.2 million (plus buyer's premium) at Christies Auction House in New York City.